 Coffee is all deliciousness until you can’t sleep or have to deal with stained teeth.
 There are all sorts of issues like those that can come with your morning cup of joe.
 But luckily there are ways to make your coffee habit healthier and avoid these common pitfalls.
 Here’s what health experts recommend.

 Coffee lovers, is your daily mug of coffee making you rush for the bathroom?
 You might have to play detective to figure out if you need to blame the milk or the coffee itself.
 “While some actually welcome caffeine to help produce a bowel movement in the morning, the effects of caffeine as a stimulant on the bowels can cause cramping and bloating,” says registered dietitian Fiorella DiCarlo.
 “To lessen pain or cramps, one can try to avoid drinking coffee on an empty stomach and drink it during or after breakfast.”
 The problem also could be lactose intolerance.
-Find out by eliminating milk some mornings to see if it makes a difference, or opt for plant-based or lactose-free milks.
+Find out by drinking black coffee to see if it makes a difference, or opt for plant-based or lactose-free milks.

 Trouble sleeping at night